electricimp/QL720NW/README.md

 ## To Do

-- Bug fix needed.
-Printer drops uart commands while printing.
+- Issue: Printer appears to drop uart commands while printing.
 Workaround add a pause after calling print method.
-- Test various barcode setting combinations.
-These have been lightly tested.
-Not all combinations have been covered and not all barcodes are readable when printed.
+- Issue: Printer is inconsistant when resetting font and font size between print jobs.
+Workaround always set font and font size for each label printed.
 - Not all features have been implemented, may want to add more functionality to driver.

 ## License